apollographql/apollo/docs/source/tutorial/resolvers.md

 }
 ```

-A response like the one shown below should be returned at the right side of the playground
+A response like the one shown below should be returned at the right side of the playground.

 ![A Launch](../images/alaunch.png)